Hair & Scalp Health

 Key growth factorsPDGF, VEGF, IGF-1, EGF — signalling for repair, microcirculation & follicle support

-What studies reportTrends toward increased hair density/shaft thickness in many small trials
+What studies reportTrends toward increased density/shaft thickness in many small trials

 Typical cadence3 sessions, 4–6 weeks apart → review; maintenance every 6–12 months